Hypothyroidism: All You Need To Know

 What is the most common metabolic disorder these days?
 Yes, you thought right!
 It is hypothyroidism - a metabolic disorder where your body does not produce enough thyroid hormones.
 But what exactly is hypothyroidism?
 What are the causes?
 What are the symptoms?
-In this blog, we will understand every aspect of hypothyroidism.
+In this blog, we will understand every aspect of a medical condition, hypothyroidism.

 1. What Is Hypothyroidism?